LEARN FRENCH IN 2 MINUTES - French idiom: C'est l'hôpital qui moque de la charité (It's the hospital that laughs at the charity)

 It will help you better understand and remember all the new words or anything we're going to see in this video.

-If we say, "the pot calling the kettle black", the expression is really very, very familiar, whereas "the pot calling the kettle black" can be used in more contexts.
+If we say, c'est l'hôpital qui se fout de la charité, the expression is really very, very colloquial, whereas c'est l'hôpital qui se moque de la charité can be used in more contexts.

 But what does this expression mean?

-When we use it, we want to say to someone who reproaches us or points out a defect.
-When this person also has this defect, also does something wrong.
+When we use it, we mean to say to someone who reproaches us or points out a fault.
+When this person also has this flaw, is also doing something wrong.

 You will certainly understand better with some context.

-For example, if I ate all the chips in my house and someone blames me, for example, my husband will blame me, will tell me you ate all the chips.
+For example, if I've eaten all the potato chips in my house and someone blames me for it, my husband will blame me and tell me you've eaten all the potato chips.

-I'm going to tell him, it's the pot calling the kettle black.
-You ate all my yogurt.
+I'll tell him it's the pot calling the kettle black.
+You ate all my yoghurt.

-So you see, someone reproaches me, but I find that this person is no better than me.
+So you see, someone reproaches me, but I find that person to be no better than I am.

-She makes the same mistakes I do, so I'm going to tell her it's the pot calling the kettle black.
+She's making the same mistakes I'm making, so I'm going to tell her it's the pot calling the kettle black.
 Here's another context.

 For example, at work, I can say.

-My boss blames me for taking too long of a lunch break, when I only take an hour.
-I can tell it's really the pot calling the kettle black.
+My boss reproaches me by saying that I take too long a lunch break at noon, whereas I only take an hour.
+I can tell it's the pot calling the kettle black.

 He leaves every day at noon and returns at 2 pm.